Noisy-QSMOTE: Robustness Analysis of Quantum SMOTE under Quantum-Inspired Noise for Condition Monitoring and Fault Classification in Industrial and Energy Systems: Related Works

 \subsection{Positioning and Novelty of This Study}

-To the best of our knowledge, no prior study simultaneously examines: multi-class industrial datasets (SPID, CWRUBD, EFDD, IFDD), QSMOTE-based balancing effects, five classical classifier families, and quantum-inspired noise robustness across six channels.
-Existing literature treats these areas separately, whereas this work integrates them into a single, comprehensive robustness-oriented evaluation framework.
-This unified analysis is crucial as real-world industrial systems increasingly incorporate quantum communication links, quantum sensors, and hybrid classical-quantum environments.
+To the best of our knowledge, no prior study simultaneously examines multi-class industrial datasets (SPID, CWRUBD, EFDD, IFDD), QSMOTE-based balancing effects, five classical classifier families, and quantum-inspired noise robustness across six channels.
+Existing literature typically examines these aspects independently, whereas this study investigates them within a common evaluation setting.
+Such an analysis is becoming increasing relevant as industrial systems begin to adopt quantum communication technologies, quantum sensors, and hybrid classical-quantum architectures.
+In contrast to studies where perturbations are applied directly to datasets or classifiers, the noise considers here affects the compact-swap-test-based similarity estimation process used during QSMOTE-based synthetic sample generation.